-In addition to the types of behavior which could result in suspension described above, criminal conduct, including but not limited to, assault, disorderly conduct, and illegal drug use, are prohibited on all WRTA property.
+In addition to the types of behavior described above, criminal conduct, including but not limited to, assault, disorderly conduct, loitering in transportation facilities, use of marijuana, and illegal drug use, are prohibited on all WRTA property.
 If any criminal conduct is observed, the WRTA will contact the local law enforcement department within the jurisdiction in which the offense has occurred.

-In addition to civil and criminal penalties, violators of the WRTA Code of Conduct policies and/or any other applicable laws may be subject to immediate denial of WRTA service and possible suspension of WRTA service in the future as described in Table 2 below.
-Additionally, the WRTA reserves the right to seek an immediate restraining order against accused violators deemed by the Director of Operations and/or Operations Supervisor to pose a legitimate threat to the safety or welfare of WRTA staff or riders.
+In addition to civil and criminal penalties, violators of the WRT A Code of Conduct policies and/or any other applicable laws may be subject to immediate denial of WRTA service and possible suspension of WRTA service in the future.
+Additionally, the WRTA reserves the right to seek an immediate restraining order against accused violators deemed by the Director of Operations and/or Operations Supervisor to pose a legitimate threat to the safety or welfare of WRTA employees or riders.

 Within ten business days after issuance of a service suspension notice, the offender may deliver to the WRTA Administrator a verbal or written request for review of the suspension and an opportunity to present reasons for reconsideration of the suspension.
 All requests for review must be submitted via WRTA Customer Feedback.
 Within ten business days after receiving a request for review, the WRTA Administrator and/or designees shall set up a telephonic or in person hearing to review service suspension decision with the offender.
-The hearing shall be held within ten business days following the request for a hearing.
 The WRTA Administrator and/or designees then shall decide to affirm or reverse the suspension within ten days following the hearing.
 The post-hearing decision shall be final.